Rinchu93/cgal/Guidelines/Directory-Structure-for-Packages.md

      contains the demo programs for the package.
 Contrary to example programs, demo programs are not expected to be usable on all platforms.
 Demo programs may depend on platform-specific software and may require user interaction.
 They are compiled but not run in the test suite.
+    Demo programs for 2D packages should instead be placed in the GraphicsView/ package.
     See Section [`demo` subdirectory](#demo-subdirectory) for a more detailed description of this subdirectory.
 -   `benchmark/`
      contains the benchmark programs for the package.
 See Section